Coping with change - loss and grief

 Write down how you feel.
 Keep a diary.
 Then you can look back and see how you have gradually come to feel better.

-When something or someone special has gone out of your life, you remember them for a long time, but you will feel less sad as time goes on.
+When someone special has gone out of your life, you remember them for a long time, but you will feel less sad as time goes on.

 Your memory of them becomes like the photos or mementoes you may have.
 You bring them out for a look now and again, but not all the time.